roshnisharma1/flight-map/README.md

 # flight-map
 Description: This program creates a flight map based on an input file (input1).
-It implements Dijkstra's algorithm with maps.
+It creates a graph in which each vertex represents an airport, and implements Dijkstra's algorithm with maps.
 According to a query file, the program will determine the best route from a departure airport to arrival airport based on preferred weight (cost or time).

 IDE used: Eclipse